techmindful/hideout/hosting.md

 }

 # The traditional redirection from HTTP to HTTPS,
-# Is not needed here.
-Because user only has 1 option for the port,
+# Is not needed here, because port 80 won't be available
-# If the server is behind Mullvad VPN.
+# Through Mullvad anyway.
 #server {
 #
 #  server_name hideout-demo.com